Reuter Ministry

-The Reuter Ministry was the government in office in Luxembourg from 28 September 1918 until 20 March 1925.
+The Reuter Ministry was the government in office in Luxembourg from 28 September 1918 until 20 March 1925, headed by Émile Reuter.
 It resulted from the Chamber elections of 28 July and 4 August 1918 and was reshuffled on 5 January 1920 as a result of the elections of 26 October 1919.
 There was a further reshuffle on 15 April 1921, when the Liberals left the government.

 Formation

+On 28 July and 4 August 1918, there were elections for a Chamber of Deputies that was to revise the Constitution.
+This Constituent Assembly was composed of: